ryanturner7/lab-08-single-resource-api/README.md

 * write a test to ensure that your api returns a status code of 404 for routes that have not been registered
 * write tests to ensure your `/api/simple-resource-name` endpoint responds as described for each condition below:
   * `GET` - test 404, responds with 'not found' for valid request made with an id that was not found
+  * `GET` - test 400, responds with 'bad request' for if no id is provided in the query string
   * `GET` - test 200, response body like `{<data>}` for a request made with a valid id
   * `POST` - test 400, responds with 'bad request' for if no `body provided` or `invalid body`
   * `POST` - test 201, response body like  `{<data>}` for a post request with a valid body